-Once the roux has reached that beautiful smooth chocolaty color time to add “the holy trinity” (they call it this because onions, bell pepper and celery are pretty much in most cajun dishes).
+Once the roux has reached that beautiful smooth chocolate-like color time to add "the trinity" (they call it this because onions, bell pepper and celery are pretty much in most Cajun dishes).
 Mix it all together until they have become translucent, then add the sausage and spices.

 Allow this beautiful Cajun Seafood Gumbo base to simmer for about 90 minutes.

 After which, add the seafood, the green onions and parsley.
 Cook for a further 15 minutes and that's it!
 Serve with rice (and potato salad on the side - don't ask why, it just goes together!)
 This New Orleans Seafood Gumbo Recipe is the best I've managed to get... and I've tried many different versions!

 Deliciously tasty, New Orleans style Seafood Gumbo.
 The perfect blend of seafood and smokiness with just enough spice to get those lips tingling!